andybyers21/Updated-Portfolio/content/about/_index.md

 oil and gas offshore maintenance sector and successfully run a wholly owned retail operation where I refined my development skills.

-I like to iterate quickly.
+I like to iterate quickly, a sticker for writing succinct, understable code.
 Designing, testing, and developing software using systems thinking and problem-solving techniques that I have learned outside of the industry.
 I am not married to one technology and choose the right tool for the job.
 I like to have a product mindset in everything I design and understand creating value, not features.
 I'm a proponent of open source software and open source thinking.

 I’ve background in business management and project management as well as designing and building apps for risk management, document management and